SURRENDER? WHO ME?

 How Am I Doing So Far?

 I hate when God says to me, “Woe to you, hypocrite!”
-So with great trembling I daily ask him to keep me in line and tell me when I am messing up – and he cheerfully obliges.
+So with great trembling I daily ask Him to keep me in line and tell me when I am messing up – and He cheerfully obliges.
 Sometimes it’s not pretty.
-But that’s ok because my heart is gradually able to accept that he loves me, I mean really loves me!
-I don’t have to play games with him, I don’t have to make excuses, and I don’t have to try to impress anyone.
+But that’s okay because my heart is gradually able to accept that He loves me, I mean really loves me!
+I don’t have to play games with Him, I don’t have to make excuses, and I don’t have to try to impress anyone.
 That creates the freedom that comes from knowing that I can do nothing to gain God’s love and – Hallelujah – nothing to lose it!

 Are we there yet?

-Often our relationship with God is us trying to impress him and others while excusing our own bad behavior.
-All the while, trying to keep control of our miserable lives.
+Often our relationship with God is us trying to impress Him and others while excusing our own bad behavior.
+All the while, trying to keep control of our dreary defiant lives.
 Surrender frees us and brings us to the reality that, surprise, God knows us inside and out.
 He knows every flaw we try to hide, and every misstep we try to cover up.

 And if that weren’t enough (drum role please), what surrender is not is a once-and-finished event.
 It took me a long time to realize that.
 Which is why I felt I could never get it right.
 I can tell you, there will always be moments my old self returns from the dark recesses of that black hole I thought I had sent her off to.
 I shutter to think that she is still hanging around.
 On the other hand, she reminds me how much I need God.
 Those are moments when others just stare at me in disbelief: “What were you thinking?”
 You know, they do that head wagging that says loud and clear, “Poor thing, you’re hopeless.”